byorgey/blog/posts/2026/04/26/FTA.lagda.md

   y * z + x * (y * z)         ∎
 ```

 Finally, we prove that multiplication is left-cancellative.
-XXX proof
+This
+proof is somewhat tricky—in the case that `x`, `y`, and `z` are all
+successors, we need to use the induction hypothesis (*i.e.* a
+recursive call to `*-cancelˡ`) on `x` and the
-is tricky---recursive call to *-cancel, making use of fact that + is left-cancellative.
+predecessors of `y` and `z`, using the fact that + is
+left-cancellative to construct the required input equality.

 ```agda
 *-cancelˡ : (x y z : ℕ) → (0 ≢ x) → x * y ≡ x * z → y ≡ z